cahrair/database/README.md

 ---

 ## How to contribute
 1. Upload a folder with database files inside, in root directory.
-[How](README.md/#how-to-upload)
+[How](https://github.com/cahrair/database)
 2. Include `README.md` file inside of the folder describing the content.

 ### How to upload new databases
-1. Ask Jan
+1. Ask Jan to do it for you

 2. Use Git:
 - [Download](https://github.com/cahrair/database/archive/refs/heads/main.zip) or clone repository using this command